dizmo/yeoman-generator-module/README.md

 in your `~/.bashrc`.
 After that, you can happily run `npm install -g yo` without `sudo` and without running into potential permission conflicts.
 Further, later-on if something gets completely broken and you want to start from scratch, all you need to do, is to remove your `~/.node` directory.

+### Security Audits

+The [npm] tool offers the `npm audit` and `npm audit fix` commands, which scan your project for vulnerabilities and automatically install any compatible updates to vulnerable dependencies.
+Run `npm help audit` to get an in-depth description about this tool.

 ## Copyright

  © 2019 [dizmo AG](http://dizmo.com/), Switzerland